-Herbs have been used for centuries for repelling insects and are still just as effective today as they were all those years ago.
+Herbs have been used for centuries as a pest repellent and are still just as effective today.
 Essential oils in these plants act as nature’s bug repellent and insects tend to avoid them.

 Spider Repelling Herbs and Essential Oils include:

-- 5-10 Drops of any of the above essential oils or a combination of the oils
+- 5-10 Drops of any of the above essential oils, such as peppermint essential oil, or a combination of the oils

 - ¼ tsp Dish Soap

-Sprinkle diatomaceous earth along the areas where you see bugs or spiders crawling.
+Sprinkle diatomaceous earth along the areas where you see bugs or spiders crawling, such as window sills.
 Make sure that the DE is distributed evenly, like a thin layer of dust.

 Remember, DE won't stop bugs in their tracks, it will slowly dehydrate and kill bugs after coating them.
 The idea is to get bugs to move through DE in order to get exposed.
 House spiders are prime targets for DE.
 They are in a dry environment and can be dehydrated by DE quickly.

 If you live in a trailer or on a crawlspace, spread DE underneath your home.
-You can also add mint essential oil to cotton balls and place under your house.
+You can also add drops of peppermint essential oil to cotton balls and place them under your house.

 Place chestnuts around the outside of your home, under furniture or on windowsills.
 Horse chestnuts (Aesculus hippocastanum) or walnuts can also be used.

-…scientists are divided over whether the saponin compound found in conkers is an effective spider repellent, with some describing it as ‘an old wives’ tale’.
+…scientists are divided over whether the saponin compound found in conkers is an effective spider repellent.
+Some describe it as ‘an old wives' tale'.

 Some experts say saponin gives the seeds a bitter taste and a smell that could act as a natural repellent.